ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 <info-box>
 	Commits in the ticket branches are not analyzed for the changelog and do not have to follow any specific convention (other than finishing sentences with periods).
 In case of ticket branches, **only merge commits are analyzed**.

-	Therefore, this guide is mainly targeted to core team members.
-However, it may help you to understand how to write a suggested commit message when creating a PR for CKEditor 5.
+	Therefore, this guide is mainly targeted at core team members.
+However, it may help you understand how to write a suggested commit message when creating a pull request for CKEditor 5.
 </info-box>

 ## Convention